 Wimbledon is held at the All England Lawn Tennis and Croquet Club in Wimbledon, London.
 The club has dozens of courts, but the centre court is the most famous as it is the one used for Finals matches.
 The centre court is the same one that has been used since 1922, although it has been improved considerably over the years.
 Delays in play caused by rain had become something of a Wimbledon tradition in past decades, but a retractable roof was installed in 2009 and that has helped to keep delays to a minimum.

 The winner of the Gentlemen's Singles event wins a silver trophy which has been used since 1887.
 This trophy is almost half a metre tall and is inscribed with 'All England Lawn Tennis Club Single Handed Championship of the World'.
 The winner of the Ladies' Singles event wins the 'Venus Rosewater Dish', which is a silver salver measuring almost half a metre in diameter.
 Both winners take home smaller replicas of these trophies, with the originals remaining under the ownership and care of the All England Club museum.

 Prize money was introduced to The Championships in 1968, with a total prize pool of £26,150 and the Gentleman’s Singles and Ladies’ Singles winners taking home £2,000 and £750, respectively.
-The prize pools have soared since that time, and in 2018 a total of £34 million was won, with the Gentlemen's and Ladies' Singles winners each receiving £2.25 million.
+The prize pools have soared since that time, and a total of £34 million was won, with the Gentlemen's and Ladies' Singles winners each receiving £2.25 million.